reeawnc/cloudflare/apps/tool-calling-stream/README.md

 # Tool Calling Stream

-Tool Calling Stream is a project designed to provide a streaming interface for AI models, allowing for dynamic tool usage and interaction.
-It leverages the Hono framework to create a server that can handle AI model requests and stream responses back to the client.
+Tool Calling Stream is a project designed to provide a streaming interface for AI models, allowing them to interact with external tools dynamically.
+The project leverages AI models to process user prompts and execute tasks such as fetching weather information.

 ## Table of Contents
 1. [Overview](#overview)